XavierJordaMurria/PuzzleChallenge/README.md

     the values are equal or lower, meaning that there are enough letters in the magazine to generate that msg.
     This algorithm is case sensitive, i.e. w != W.

+* **VerifyByLettersOp1**:
+    This algorithm generates a key, value Map for the msg.
+Where the key is each letter of the txt and the value is the number of times it apears on that text.
+    The algorithm loops through the magazine and everytime it finds a letter that is key to the msg dictionary it decreases the msg Dictionary value for that key.
+When the value is 0 the entry get removed from the dictionary and if the dictionary gets emptied before the loop ends it returns true.

 * **VerifyByWordsBasic**:
     * Normalizing text, removing punctuation marks and making it lowercase.